indradhanush/Open-Source-Intro/README.md

 Welcome!

-This is a repo for an introduction to Open Source tools and methodologies for the workshop hekd at NITMAS, Kolkata on 3rd and 4th April 2013
+This is a repo for an introduction to Open Source tools and methodologies for the workshop held at NITMAS, Kolkata on 3rd and 4th April 2013

 Their is a program hello.c